Edge of chaos as critical local symmetry breaking in dissipative nonautonomous systems: GEOMETRICAL RESONANCE ANALYSIS

 for some $t_{0}$.
-Since the separatrix is the most unstable phase path, in the sense that it is the boundary between two \textit{distinctly different} types of motions, one would expect the onset of chaos when a gradual breaking of the GR local symmetry reaches a critical value.
+Since the separatrix is the most unstable phase path, in the sense that it is the boundary between two \textit{distinctly different} types of motions, one would expect the onset of chaotic instabilities when a gradual breaking of the GR local symmetry reaches a critical value.
 Indeed, Eq.~(29) provides the physical condition for such a critical breaking, hence allowing the order-chaos threshold in parameter space to be estimated.
-It should be stressed that, because the GR local symmetry is defined over the complete parameter space, condition (29) is postulated irrespective of the parameter values.
-For the sake of clarity, consider the application of condition (26) to the simple case of a harmonic excitation $f(t)=\gamma\cos\left( 2\pi t/T\right) $.
-After some simple algebra (see the Methods section), one straightforwardly obtains the following threshold amplitudes from Eq.~(26):
+It should be stressed that, because the GR local symmetry is defined over the \textit{complete} parameter space, condition (29) is postulated irrespective of the parameter values.
+For the sake of clarity, consider the application of condition (26) to the simple case of a harmonic excitation $f(t)=\gamma \cos\left( 2\pi t/T\right) $.
+After some simple algebra (see Appendix C), one straightforwardly obtains the following threshold amplitudes from Eq.~(26):

-where $\omega\equiv2\pi/T$ and $E\equiv E(m)$ is the complete elliptic integral of the second kind$^{18}$.
-Also, $\lim_{m\rightarrow1}\gamma _{th}^{l,r}=\gamma_{th}^{s}$ with
+where $\omega\equiv2\pi/T$ and $E^{\ast}\equiv E^{\ast}(m)$ is the complete elliptic integral of the second kind [18].
+Also, $\lim_{m\rightarrow1} \gamma_{th}^{l,r}=\gamma_{th}^{s}$ with